 - Stay off of muddy trails.
 Pay attention - if you are leaving tracks, turn back.

 - In winter, ride or hike early in the morning when trails are frozen hard.

-- Check daily trail conditions on our website to know whether you should be on the trails during winter months.
+- Check daily trail conditions on our website or on Facebook to know whether you should be on the trails during winter months.

 - If you encounter short stretches of mud, ride or walk through them.
 Don’t leave the trail as this kills trailside vegetation and leads to trail widening.

 Trails to definitely avoid (due to higher clay content) when conditions appear marginal: